Nordblom Family Foundation

 How to Apply

 This foundation uses an invitation-only grantmaking model.
-Interested organizations must first receive an invitation from foundation staff before they can apply.
-The foundation has indicated it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+Interested organisations must first receive an invitation from foundation staff before they can apply.
+The foundation has indicated it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 Once invited: